Hackyeahh/BrickDominance/README.md

 # BrickDominance

 My grade 12 final project for the ICS4U course.
-A game that incorperates elements of brickbreaker and pong, with a twist.
+A game that incorporates elements of brick breaker and pong, with a twist.

 Enjoy!